kubernetes/enhancements/keps/sig-node/5945-dra-optional-node-preparation/README.md

 ###### Will enabling / using this feature result in increasing size or count of the existing API objects?

 Yes, slightly.
-Two optional boolean pointer fields are added to `ResourceSliceSpec` and `DeviceRequestAllocationResult`.
+An optional boolean pointer field is added to `ResourceSliceSpec` and `DeviceRequestAllocationResult`.

 ###### Will enabling / using this feature result in increasing time taken by any operations covered by existing SLIs/SLOs?